-A major part of your course grade will be derived from two tests and one final exam.
-One test will be taken inclass and the second will be a take-home essay test.
-These tests are worth 150 points each (300 points total).
-The final exam will be cumulative and worth 150 points.
-On test day, please show up prepared and on time.
+A major part of your course grade will be derived from four tests.
+The first three tests are each worth 50 points and the final exam will be worth 100 points (total = 250 points).
+The final exam will be cumulative.
+Please show up prepared and on time.
 It is disruptive to enter the classroom once the testing period has begun.
 Questions are derived from assigned readings, class lectures, videos, overheads, exercises, handouts, discussions, and any other instructional material presented in class.
 Cheating and plagiarism will not be tolerated (see below).
 Conduct during tests will comply with the College policy for academic honesty.
-Make-up exams will be given at the discretion of the professor and will require advanced approval for the absence or appropriate documentation [i.e. a signed note from your doctor].
-(450 points total)